ATTron/zweather/README.md

 # ZWEATHER

 A basic weather CLI written in zig.
-There is a blog post associated with this to introduce some potentially more intermeidate topics in zig including http requests, json parsing, and hashmaps.
+There is a blog post to go along with this repo to introduce some potentially more intermeidate topics in zig including http requests, json parsing, and hashmaps.

 ## Usage